-Cool air is arriving quickly and your air conditioner has made it through another season of heat.
-But surviving this summer doesn’t promise it will keep cooling the next time the heat is upon you.
+Cool air is arriving quickly and your air conditioner has survived another season of heat.
+But surviving this summer doesn’t promise it will keep its cool the next time temperatures soar.
 Here are a few indicators that your air conditioning system may be on its way out.

 Not cooling well

-Your air conditioner is designed to keep you cool and comfortable on the warmest days, so if your system is not keeping you cool (and you’re uncomfortable) there’s possibly a problem.
+Your AC system is designed to keep you cool and comfortable on the warmest days, so if it’s not keeping your home cool (and you’re not comfortable) there’s possibly a problem.
 There are many situations where your air conditioner may quit cooling – compressor failure, a wrong calibrated thermostat, or a refrigerant leak.
-Once you’ve determined the situation, it may be better to just let go of your little engine that could, and purchase a newer, more energy-efficient air conditioning system – preferably one that keeps your family cool.
+Once you’ve determined the situation, it may be better to just let go of your little engine that could, and purchase a newer, more energy-efficient AC – preferably one that keeps your family cool.

 More Frequent Repairs

-If you’re needing AC repairs every summer, it may be time to bite the bullet and invest in a new one.
-Frequent air conditioning repairs are a good signal that your air conditioning system is starting to breakdown and you don’t want to be left in the middle of soaring temperatures with a roasting hot home.
+If you’re needing AC repairs every year, it may be time to give it up and invest in a new one.
+Frequent AC repairs are a good signal that your AC is starting to breakdown and you don’t want to be left in the middle of summer with a roasting hot home.

 If you see a jump in your HVAC bills that could be an indication that something is not right.
-If your air conditioning system is working extreme overtime, it could end up causing you to work overtime to afford it, and it could be a better decision for you to invest in a more energy-efficient air conditioning system that can easily lessen your peak season utility payments.
+If your air conditioning system is working extreme overtime, it could end up causing you to work overtime to afford it, and it could be a better decision for you to purchase a more energy-efficient air conditioning system that can easily decrease your peak season energy payments.

 Constantly Kicking On

-If your system is continuously running, especially if it’s not producing much cool air, then you probably have a problem.
-It might be something that’s easy to resolve with a Precision tune-up, but it could also be a signal that your air conditioner has to work more to keep your home cool and comfortable and that ends up costing you wasted energy and wasted money.
+If your system is always running, particularly if it’s not producing much cool air, then you likely have a problem.
+It may be something that’s easy to resolve with a Precision tune-up, but it could also be a sign that your air conditioner has to work harder to cool your home and that ends up costing you wasted energy and wasted money.

-If your AC starts producing strange noises, there might be a problem.
-Higher pitched noises might mean an issue with one of the motors.
-Rattling noises may indicate a part is loose.
+If your AC starts producing strange noises, there may be a problem.
+Higher pitched noises might mean a problem with one of the motors.
+Rattling noises may mean a part has come loose.
 Don’t take any chances.
-Call a professional to take a look and decide if it’s an issue worth repairing or if it is going to end up being an ongoing issue.
+Call a professional to inspect it and determine if it’s an issue worth repairing or if it is going to end up being an ongoing issue.

 Signs of Aging

-As it is with everything (and everyone), the older something gets, the weaker it eventually gets.
-Is your AC not cooling like it did four to six years ago?
+Just like everything (and everyone), the more something ages, the weaker it eventually gets.
+Is your system not cooling as well as it did four to six years ago?
 Are specific rooms cooler or warmer than others?
 Is it taking a larger amount of time to get to a cool and comfortable temperature?
-These are all usual signs of an aging system.
-If your air conditioner is floundering and is approaching or over 10 years in age, call Strogen's Service Experts Heating & Air Conditioning and 603-923-4570 for a complimentary in-home estimate and find out about our current discounts on energy-efficient air conditioning systems.
+These are all usual indicators of an aging AC.
+If your air conditioner is floundering and is nearing or over 10 years in age, call Strogen's Service Experts and 603-923-4570 for a free in-home estimate and find out about our current promotions on energy-efficient air conditioning systems.